Skip to content

 People talk about “green” insulation and then point at super-heated spun rock or glass fibre.
 Cellulose is plant-based, recycled paper that started life as a tree pulling carbon out of the air.

-I get asked all the time which insulation is the “eco” choice, and the honest answer surprises people.
+I get asked all the time which insulation is the “eco” choice, and the answer surprises people.
 The marketing makes glass-fibre and rock-wool batts sound natural, but they’re made by super-heating spun rock or glass in a furnace that runs hot all day.
 Cellulose is the genuine plant-based product on the shelf: it’s recycled paper, and paper comes from trees that spent their lives pulling carbon out of the air.
 Turning that paper into insulation and pumping it into your ceiling keeps that carbon locked up in your roof rather than sending it back into the sky.

 And here’s the part I like best: for once, the green choice and the comfort choice are the same choice.
 The most environmentally-friendly insulation I sell is also the best-performing one in your roof.
 You don’t have to trade a cooler, quieter house for a clear conscience.
 Here are the ten reasons cellulose is the real eco option, every one of them backed by a figure you can check rather than a leaf printed on a bag.